 Fitbit Ionic and Smart Abilities

-Just like other smartwatches, you will receive the notifications that you have come to expect from a smartwatch such as your email or text.
+Just like other smartwatches (in dutch), you will receive the notifications that you have come to expect from a smartwatch such as your email or text.
 You can also go into the settings and select other applications that you would like to receive notifications.
 The fact that you are able to add a Starbucks card for that morning cup of coffee on the way to work is a great feature.
 In order to use this capability, you just pair a card within the Wallet section and then all you have to do is hold down the left button.
 The Fit Wallet will also accommodate debit cards and credit cards such as eligible Visa, Master Card, American Express, Wells Fargo, Capital One and Bank of America Cards.

 Fitbit Ionic and Life of the Battery